P2333/Papers-of-Robust-ML/README.md

 <a id='General_training'></a>
 ## General Defenses (training phase)
-* [Robustness and Accuracy Could Be Reconcilable by (Proper) Definition](https://arxiv.org/pdf/2202.10103.pdf) <br/> This paper advocate that robustness and accuracy are not at odds, as long as we slightly modify the definition of robust error.
+* [Robustness and Accuracy Could Be Reconcilable by (Proper) Definition](https://arxiv.org/pdf/2202.10103.pdf) (ICML 2022) <br/> This paper advocate that robustness and accuracy are not at odds, as long as we slightly modify the definition of robust error.
 Efficient ways of optimizating the new SCORE objective is provided.

 * [Stable Neural ODE with Lyapunov-Stable Equilibrium Points for Defending Against Adversarial Attacks](https://openreview.net/pdf?id=9CPc4EIr2t1) (NeurIPS 2021) <br/> This paper combines the stable conditions in control theory into neural ODE to induce locally stable models.